MASTER STUDY

 “What?”

 “You mommy.”
 Underneath the sweater was a black-and-white striped shirt.
-It had belonged to my mother.
 It was cheap and cotton, laundered to dullness.
-She’d worn it all the time.
+Mom wore it all the time.
 At some point, she had just stopped buying new clothes.

 “She’s learning English.”